ACRCode/acrconnect-ai-lab-evaluation-metrics/README.md

 ### Optional Arguments
 - `--evaluation_file_path`: Specifies the path where the evaluation json should be saved.
 If this is not provided, the json will simply be printed to the console.
-- `--threshold`: The threshold to use for the evaluation.
+- `--threshold`: The threshold to use for the evaluation for binary classification.
 Should be a value between 0 and 1.
 The default threshold is 0.5

 ## Binary Maps